 A Premier Childrens Services investment sounded like a great plan, especially with the way in which it was sold to some SIPP investors, usually through a cold-call offering a free pension review.

 But in reality, Premier Childrens Services was a high-risk investment, that while offering high returns or between 8% and 10% interest depending on how much was invested, posed a risk to people if they were not truly suitable for such a high-risk investment.
-On the 14th November 2016, Premier Childrens Services entered into administration, prompting calls from concerned investors to Get Claims Advice Ltd for help in getting their pension money back.
+On the 14th November 2016, Premier Childrens Services entered into administration, prompting calls from concerned investors to Spencer Churchill Claims Advice for help in getting their pension money back.

-We’re happy to say we were successful with many of the cases we took on, all on a no upfront costs, always against the negligent financial advice of a regulated adviser, who should have known better than to recommend a pension transfer to a SIPP, and an investment in PCS without proper due diligence checks.
+We’re happy to say we have experience with many of the cases we took on, all on a no upfront costs, always against the negligent financial advice of a regulated adviser, who should have known better than to recommend a pension transfer to a SIPP, and an investment in PCS without proper due diligence checks.

 If YOU invested in Premier Childrens Services, you’re entitled to a FREE Initial Assessment with our experienced Claims Handlers to see if you can make a claim too.